codingphasedotcom/codingphase-blog/post/ray-anthoney-interview.md

  - "You need to be more realistic"

- #### as these beliefs are antithetical to developmet and or success.
+ #### as these beliefs were antithetical to my developmet and or success.